 Q: Can I buy software on a procurement card?

 A: Software purchases are not allowed on a procurement card unless you have received written permission from LTS or the Director of Purchasing to do so first.
+We are working towards integrating this approval into the eForm.
 In some instances we understand that a vendor may not accept any other type of payment other than a credit card.
 The total cost to purchase and any type of data being used will determine if LTS/Purchasing will authorize use of your procurement card.
 Also note that according to procurement card guidelines:

 - No vendor should store your card information in their system